-Contextual safeguarding acknowledges that children can encounter risks in various settings, including school, neighbourhoods, online platforms, and with peers, not solely at home.
+Contextual safeguarding acknowledges that children can encounter risks in various settings, including schools, residential homes, neighbourhoods, online platform and with peers.
 There is a duty to address risks in broader environments, such as radicalisation, exploitation, youth violence, gangs, digital or Al-related concerns, inappropriate relationships, and unsafe community spaces.
 Contextual safeguarding risk assessments (referenced in Appendix 7) should be reviewed termly by the DSL and reported to governors.